 This four-day course will feature in-depth presentations encompassing the broadest possible scope of knowledge and ideas that can be leveraged in a variety of situations.
 Technical topics for this course include:

 - Pot ventilation and scrubber technologies

 - Dry scrubber operation (focus on injector reactors and baghouse design)

 - Practical tips to evaluate scrubber technology bidding stage

 - Advancements and developments in potline scrubbing, including gas cooling options

 - Plant and training managers, process engineers, and other technical personnel at aluminum smelters who are interested in managing environmental emissions

 - Suppliers of environmental control equipment

-- Young professionals looking to develop their career in the aluminum industry
+- Young professions looking to develop their career in the aluminum industry

 - Those aspiring to leadership in environmental management within their company and the aluminum industry